dhirajsriram/npm-tabs/README.md

 # NPM-Tabs

-An autocompletion shell script that autocoplete the commands based on the scripts declared in the package.json file.
+An autocompletion shell script that autocompletes the commands based on the scripts declared in the package.json file.

 ## Requirement